portellam/libvirt-hooks/README.md

 Some of what you see here is directly inspired by others' work, from either the [Arch Wiki](https://wiki.archlinux.org/title/PCI_passthrough_via_OVMF) or the [Reddit forum](https://old.reddit.com/r/VFIO).

 ## 10. Disclaimer
 Use at your own risk.
 As stated in [this article](#91-hook), avoid recursion in your Hooks.
-This can lead to at worst a deadlock or at best the failure of a single Guest to start.
+This can lead to at worst a deadlock of all Guests or at best the failure of a single Guest to start.

 ## 11. Contact
 Did you encounter a bug?
 Do you need help?
 Notice any dead links?
 Please contact by [raising an issue](https://github.com/portellam/libvirt-hooks/issues) with the project itself.